Aquatic Biologist and Regional Director

 Derek grew up in Williamsburg, Virginia.
 He spent most weekends catfishing on the Chickahominy River.
 Nowadays you can usually find him in the same spot, fishing, kayaking, or even relaxing on the beach.

-Cody is based in Hampton Roads, VA and joined the SOLitude Lake Management team after receiving a bachelor of science degree in Environmental Biology from Christopher Newport University in Newport News, VA.
+Cody is based in Hampton Roads, Virginia and joined the SOLitude Lake Management team after receiving a Bachelor of Science degree in Environmental Biology from Christopher Newport University in Newport News, Virginia.
 During his time at CNU, Cody assisted in multiple graduate research projects including growth and development of hybrid striped bass, preferred feeding habitat of mummichog fish, and restored marsh vs. natural marsh preference of mummichog fish.
 Cody also performed an independent study of the ArcGIS system and its uses in the Environmental Field.

 Cody grew up in rural Smithfield, Virginia and knew from a very young age that he would one day become a biologist.
 In fact, rather than watch cartoons he opted to watch channels such as national geographic.
 Cody grew up in a family of avid hunters and fishermen which only escalated his love of the environment.
 The passion is what sent him to college to fulfill his dream of becoming a biologist.

 At the age of fourteen, Cody began tournament bass fishing and earned a Virginia youth state title.
 Bass fishing directly influenced his decision to attend CNU where he later became the President of the fishing team.
 Cody competed in multiple College Fishing National Championships and built an impressive resume in the fishing world.
 Cody is still a sponsored tournament angler and hopes to one day compete in the most prestigious tournament in the world, the Bassmaster Classic.
 When not out fishing, Cody can be found skimboarding, hunting, golfing, or spending time with his dog and fiancé.

 Wildlife and Fisheries Scientist